daraghmatu/configuration-management-demo/README.md

 		docker build -t config-manag-demo-app .

 	run in WSL
-		docker run -it simple-python-app
+		docker run -it config-manag-demo-app

 	run in cmd
-		docker run -it simple-python-app
+		docker run -it config-manag-demo-app
 		show that python is not installed in windows python -V